GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-83/index.md

 </figure>
 {% endcolumns %}

-I’ve been really impressed by the work Microsoft has been doing to modernize the appearance of form controls.
+I've been really impressed by the work Microsoft has been doing to modernize the appearance of form controls.
 Beyond the nicer visual style, they bring better touch support, and better accessibility, including improved keyboard support!